Clinical Lyon ends Strasbourg’s good run in French league

 The 19-year-old Caqueret got off a terrible start and put his team in trouble in the sixth minute when he gave the ball away near the midfield line.
 Strasbourg launched a fast counterattack as Youssouf Fofana sped down the pitch and found forward Ludovic Ajorque, whose shot was well defended by Marcelo.

 Playing with intensity and high pressing, the hosts won most of the duels and were dangerous on the counter.
 They found a cutting edge in the 22nd minute when Ajorque played a quick one-two on the left flank which destabilized the Lyon defense.
-Ajorque then crossed the ball for Fofana, who beat ‘keeper Anthony Lopes from a tight angle with a strike at the far post.
+Ajorque crossed the ball for Fofana, who beat ‘keeper Anthony Lopes from a tight angle with a strike at the far post.

 Cornet leveled five minutes before the interval.
 He connected with a well-timed through ball from Caqueret inside the box, turned down a defender and fired a left-footed shot past Matz Sels.

 Lyon weathered the hosts’ pressure in the second half and patiently waited for an opening that came in the 75th.
-Slowing down the pace from the edge of the box, Cornet peppered a precise cross at the far post for Reine-Adelaide, who made the most of his size to head the ball home at the far post.
+Slowing down the pace from the edge of the box, Cornet made a precise cross at the far post for Reine-Adelaide to head in.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports